 When we drink alcohol, the liver is most affected.
 The liver breaks down 10 g of pure alcohol per hour (in men, a gram less in women).
 This is the amount we could drink and not be intoxicated or stunned.
 Regular consumption of wine in the recommended amounts with meals is not harmful.
 Wine is involved in the fight against free radicals that cause cancer and has many other beneficial effects on the human body.
-A high-fat diet combined with small amounts of wine is therefore curative, as otherwise, fatty foods would mean an excess of free radicals, and red wine means protection against radicals.
+A high-fat diet combined with small amounts of wine is therefore curative; otherwise, fatty foods would mean an excess of free radicals, and red wine means protection against radicals.

 What Is the Secret of Wine?

 The healing properties of the wine are hidden in the grapes.
-Red grapes are a source of flavonoids, polyphenolic compounds that have an antioxidant effect in the body.
+Red grapes are a source of flavonoids and polyphenolic compounds that have an antioxidant effect on the body.
 In red grapes are red-purple anti-Zion dyes.
-In the fermentation of grapes, in addition to the sugar being converted into alcohol, resveratrol is formed, which is the most powerful antioxidant in red wine.
-In addition to the above, the wine also contains flavonoids: quercetin, catechin, epicatechin.
+In the fermentation of grapes, in addition to the sugar being converted into alcohol, resveratrol is formed, which is the most potent antioxidant in red wine.
+In addition to the above, the wine contains flavonoids: quercetin, catechin, and epicatechin.
 Wine also contains many minerals and acids.

 The production of grapes for wine is usually heavily contaminated with pesticides, which are partly transferred to the wine.
 The wine usually produced also contains other additives, such as sulfur compounds, which are not beneficial to health.
-In order to maximize the healing effect of wine, it is better to opt for red and organically produced wine or wine that has the lowest possible content of additives.
+In order to maximize the healing effect of wine, it is better to opt for red and organically produced wine or wine with the lowest possible additives content.

-Wine also inhibits LDL oxidation (i.e., bad cholesterol) and platelet aggregation, which reduces the risk of blood clots that can lead to heart disease.
+Wine also inhibits LDL oxidation (i.e., harmful cholesterol) and platelet aggregation, which reduces the risk of blood clots that can lead to heart disease.
 Wine is also thought to positively affect HDL levels or good cholesterol, which helps relax blood vessels.
-With the recommended amount of wine we consume, we take in some important nutrients, such as vitamin C, an antioxidant, some B vitamins – especially B6, which is important for the central nervous system’s functioning minerals.
+With the recommended amount of wine we consume, we take in some essential nutrients, such as vitamin C, an antioxidant, some B vitamins – especially B6, which is necessary for the functioning of the central nervous system, and minerals.